 - Complete CITI Human Subjects Training (yourself and all staff)

-- Submit a completed application via IRB Net
+- Submit a completed application via IDEATE

 - If Exempt, submission deadlines do NOT apply.
 The HRPP Coordinator will review it and inform you of the decision, usually within one week of receipt.
 If revisions are necessary, directions will be provided.
 Please note that every effort is made to move this process along.
 However, the speed of completion is dependent upon your speed of response to revisions.